AbsaOSS/enceladus/README.md

 - With integration tests: `mvn clean package -Pintegration`
 - With component preload file generated: `mvn clean package -PgenerateComponentPreload`

+#### Test coverage:
+- Test coverage: `mvn scoverage:report`

+The coverage reports are written in each module's `target` directory and aggregated in the root `target` directory.

 ## <a name="run"/>How to run
 #### Menas requirements:
 - [**Tomcat 8.5/9.0** installation](https://tomcat.apache.org/download-90.cgi)